SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/document_variables.md

 birthdates, etc. correctly.

 We can freely add more labels to this list if you need them for your form.
-Ideally, talk to us about that before running your form through the wizard.
+Ideally, talk to us about that before running your form through the weaver.

 Never use any of the labels below when the person identified by the label is a party to the case.
 For example, if they are the person using the form or the person who is on the opposing side of the case